ash-project/ash/documentation/introduction/getting_started_phx.md

 +
 ```

-### Reuse the files from the getting started guide
+### Reuse the files from the Getting Started guide

 Copy the `lib/my_app/api.ex`, `lib/my_app/resources/tweet.ex`
-and `lib/my_app/resources/user.ex` from the getting started
+and `lib/my_app/resources/user.ex` from the Getting Started
 sample app into this project in the same path.

-## Switch data layer to postgres
+## Switch data layer to Postgres

 First, we will update our repo to use `AshPostgres.Repo` instead of `Ecto.Repo`.